 Cellular data, mobile data, whatever you want to call it, is one of those things that only becomes a life necessity once you acquire your first smartphone.
-It’s only when you lose that precious connectivity that you realize you don’t know how to get anywhere without Google Maps, don’t have anything to read without Flipboard, and don’t know how to communicate with people through any medium other than WhatsApp.
+It’s only when you lose connectivity that you realize you don’t know how to get anywhere without Google Maps, don’t have anything to read without Flipboard, and don’t know how to communicate with people through any medium other than WhatsApp.

-When cellular data is not working on Android, it can be world-shattering (or at least a nuisance).
+When mobile data stops working on Android, it’s world-shattering, in other words.
 Here are some tips on how to get it back.